MichaelWarmbier/Markdown-Collection/Markdown/Logical_Problem_Solving.md

   * [Troubleshooting](#troubleshooting)
   * [Conclusion](#conclusion)

-<small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>
+<p align="center">Written by Michael Warmbier<br>
+December 12th, 2022</p>

 ## Breakdown of Logic

-&ensp;A term we use frequently when describing solutions to problems, refers to the validity proven by reasoning reliant on formal rules, whether defined by nature or the human mind.
+&ensp;Logic is a term we use frequently when describing solutions to problems, refers to the validity proven by reasoning reliant on formal rules, whether defined by nature or the human mind.
 With computers, all logic resolves to simple _true_ or _false_ questions.
 The answers to these questions provide information to the machine that determine its actions.
 Programmers write _programs_ that answer these questions.

 This type of reasoning is purely theoretically and overly formal, but we can use it to make a thematically appropriate _logical conclusion_ that if programs rely on providing gradual instructions, then we can represent those instructions linguistically as well.